Kamala is for they/them: Reception and analysis

 According to an analysis by the Democratic super PAC Future Forward, "Kamala is for they/them" was one of Trump's most effective 30-second campaign ads, shifting the race 2.7 percentage points in favor of Trump after viewers watched it.
 According to polling by the Trump campaign, the commercial resonated with suburban women.
 This demographic had been a key factor in Joe Biden's 2020 victory over Trump.

-A different study, done by Ground Media and released by GLAAD, showed the ad failed to change viewer's voting preference.
+A different study, done by Ground Media and released by GLAAD, showed the ad failed to change viewers' voting preferences.
 However, the study also showed that public acceptance of trans people decreased by around 3-4 percentage points among those who watched the ad.
 In the aftermath of the election, Keisling told Semafor that the ads had negative ramifications for transgender people, especially for trans children and their families.

 Democrats did not formally respond to the ads containing the slogan during the campaign period.
 Former President Bill Clinton privately expressed concern about the ad and encouraged the Harris campaign to respond to it saying, "We have to answer it and say we won't do it."
 The Harris campaign had originally planned to release an ad responding, but the ad ended up performing poorly in internal tests and was ultimately never run.

 In early October, podcast host Charlamagne tha God commended the ad for its effectiveness during a segment of The Breakfast Club, saying, "Hell no, I don't want my taxpayer dollars going to that."
 The Trump campaign then clipped his remarks and added them to another round of ads against his consent.
 Charlamagne issued a cease and desist order, demanding Trump cut him out of his campaign ad.